rsocket/rsocket/Protocol.md

 ### Implied Position

 Resuming operation requires knowing the position of data reception of the previous connection.
 For this to be simplified, the underlying transport is assumed to support contiguous delivery of data on a per frame basis.
 In other words, partial frames are not delivered for processing nor are gaps allowed in the stream of frames sent by either the client or server.
-The current list of supported transports (TCP, WebSocket, and Aeron) all satisfy this requirement or can be made to do so in the case of TCP.
+The current list of supported transports (TCP, WebSocket, Aeron, and HTTP/2[HTTP/2 streams](https://http2.github.io/http2-spec/#StreamsLayer)) all satisfy this requirement or can be made to do so in the case of TCP.

 As a Requester or Responder __sends__ REQUEST, CANCEL, or PAYLOAD frames, it maintains a __position__ of that frame within the connection in that direction.
 This is a 64-bit value that starts at 0.
 As a Requester or Responder __receives__ REQUEST, CANCEL, or PAYLOAD frames, it maintains an __implied position__ of that frame within the connection in that direction.
 This is also a 64-bit value that starts at 0.